Ask The Vet / Ask The Nutritionist

 Visual observations of the silking date, kernel milk line and dent are useful tools to determine appropriate harvest time.
 Make note of the silking date.
 Wait 4 weeks and assess corn for milk line and dent.
 Once kernels show dent and the milk line is between 1/2 and 2/3, take samples to determine the moisture content.
 Moisture content can be determined by sending samples to an accredited lab or testing on the farm using a Koster tester.
 Ideal moisture content for corn silage harvest is:

-Using the inoculant, Inoc-u-Lock, will help preserve the quality of the forage you harvest.
+Using the inoculant, Inoc-u-Lock™, will help preserve the quality of the forage you harvest.
 There will be less dry matter loss, less protein degradation, and improved face quality resulting in better quality feed.
-For more information on this cost effective approach please refer to page 80 in our 2016 catalog or visit our website at www.crystalcreeknatural.com.
+For more information on this cost effective approach please refer to page 80 in our 2016 catalog or visit our website at www.crystalcreeknatural.com. - Time to fill.

 To help maintain corn silage quality, make sure you keep feeding ahead of the face by feeding the proper amount for that storage structure.